kuszewski/iris-k3s/README.md

 intersystems-iris-operator   1/1     1            1           42s
 ```

+If you see `ImagePullBackOff` as the status, it means that it cannot connect to the InterSystems Container Registry.
+Try switching off the VPN or to a public network and double check your ICR credentials.

 If you want more detail on it's status, you can use `kubectl describe` like this:

 `kubectl describe pod intersystems-iris-operator`